ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 # The Data

-The data for this analysis came from the [Compensation at the University of California](https://ucannualwage.ucop.edu/wage/) website.
+The data for this analysis came from the <a href="https://ucannualwage.ucop.edu/wage/" target="_blank">Compensation at the University of California</a> website.
 The data includes employee names, campus of employment, job title, and gross pay.
 A snapshot of the data is shown below.

 <figure>
 <center>